Big Sing in the Desert

 Our home for the four days is Ross River Resort, located in the East MacDonnell Ranges, one hour’s drive from Alice Springs.
 There will be time for exploring the beautiful red gorges nearby, joining weaving or art workshops and for informal singing and a concert.

-There are two types of accommodation to choose from in 2023.
+There are two types of accommodation to choose from.

 Cabin accommodation is basic but comfortable, with an outback feel.